 Storing un-opened packaged tea in the refrigerator is a good idea.
 Before use, however, please allow enough time for the tea to return to room temperature before you open the bag, this avoids temperature shocking the tea.
 A sudden change in temperature can cause condensation in the bag, potentially degrading the tea through moisture.
 We recommend, therefore, that you store your unopened tea package in the refrigerator but once it is opened, store it in an airtight container in a cool, dry, and dark location.

 Yes all of our tea products are natural and are good for those on a Vegan diet.
 Our tea has not artifical flavors or additives.

-In Japan green tea is usually drunk as is with no additions of milk etc. Our green tea is excellent quality and most of our clients like it in the traditional way, neat, but by all means do what works for you.
+In Japan, green tea is usually drunk as is with no additions of milk etc. Our green tea is of excellent quality, and most of our clients like it in the traditional way, neat, but by all means, do what works for you.

-You can drink with milk, sugar, honey, lemon juice - there are no rules and you drink it anyway you like it.
+You can drink it with milk, sugar, honey, or lemon juice - there are no rules, and you drink it any way you like it.
 Green tea does make excellent smoothies.

 We recently have seen an uptick in Matcha sales from people looking to make bubble tea or Boba.
 This is a tea drink made with the addition of chewy tapioca balls and is very popular right now.
 If you like your matcha green tea with milk or you would like to try a Matcha latte, then please do.